rasmuswind-ai/rasmuswind-ai/README.md

  - I was in 2023 awarded the Danish ML-Prize, for my outstanding work in the tech field as an apprentice.

- - I'm currently employed as a DevOps Software Engineer at a mother company [(Team.blue)](Team.blue), with ownership of +40 companies around Europe.
+ - I'm currently employed as a DevOps Engineer

- - Everything on my Full Stack Development journey is done in my spare time, which is where I have learned basically everything I know.

 Checkout some of my finished products:
  - A fully functional monitoring dashboard/site with built in data handling and `PM2` hosted `JavaScript` API's, made using `ReactTS` `JavaScript` `Tailwind CSS` `HTML` : [Monitoring Dashboard](https://github.com/rasmuswind-ai/MonitoringDashboard)